International Students at the BAC

 On an international student (F-1) visa, students are permitted to work under the Curricular Practical Training (CPT) provision of the U.S. government immigration regulations.
 Work can be part-time or full-time, unpaid or paid, but must meet the practice component requirements of the BAC's educational programs.

 The BAC is committed to promoting a community that celebrates, affirms, and vigorously pursues inclusiveness in all its forms.
-Learn more about where you’ll live, clubs such as the Multicultural Student Organization and our student chapter of NOMAS (National Organization of Minority Architects), and other important information for accepted international students.
+Learn more about where you’ll live, clubs such as the student chapter of NOMAS (National Organization of Minority Architects), and other important information for accepted international students.